smartcontractresearchforum/docs/en/project_public_goods_student_association.md

 ### **Schedule Spring 2023**
 To register, please RSVP via this form.

-All sessions will be hosted from 12p-1p EST/UTC-5, unless indicated otherwise, and will feature at least one relevant industry practitioner who can provide some context for that day's topic and lead a Q&A with students.
+All virtual seminars will be hosted from 12p-1p EST/UTC-5 as video calls, unless indicated otherwise, and will feature at least one relevant industry practitioner who can provide some context for that day's topic and lead a Q&A with students.

 - March 9 - Introducing the PGSA _(Twitter Space)_
-- March 16 - Intro to Public Goods _(video call)_
+- March 16 - Intro to Public Goods
-- March 23 - DeSci and Public Goods _(video call)_
+- March 23 - DeSci and Public Goods
-- March 30 - Climate and Public Goods _(video call)_
+- March 30 - Climate and Public Goods
-- April 6 - Funding Public Goods _(video call)_
+- April 6 - Funding Public Goods
-- April 13 - Health and Public Goods _(video call)_
+- April 13 - Health and Public Goods
-- April 20 - Existential Risks and Public Goods _(video call)_
+- April 20 - Existential Risks and Public Goods
-- April 27 - Governing Public Goods & Planning for Summer/Fall 2023 _(video call)_
+- April 27 - Governing Public Goods & Planning for Summer/Fall 2023

 For more information, email eugene@scrf.io.